antaldaniel/reprex/content/project/eu-datathon_2021/index.md

 - *Your application should showcase opportunities for concrete business models or social enterprises.* - our [service development team](https://economy.dataobservatory.eu/#contributors) is working to make this happen!

-- We use open source software, open data.
-The applications are hosted on the cloud resources of [Reprex](#reprex), an early-stage technology startup that tries to build a viable, open-source, open-data business model to create reproducible research products.
+- We use open source software and open data.
+The applications are hosted on the cloud resources of [Reprex](#reprex), an early-stage technology startup currently building a viable, open-source, open-data business model to create reproducible research products.

 - We are working together with experts in the domain as curators (check out our guidelines if you want to join: [Data Curators: Get Inspired!](https://curators.dataobservatory.eu/data-curators.html)).